-[…] Nadel's oeuvre survives perhaps only in a few copies of his scattered books.
-After 30 years of a friendship that goes beyond words, I would like to collect the debris of the work and try to put it back together again.
-Therefore, I ask everyone who owns or knows something about Nadel to say a word.
+[…] Nadel’s oeuvre survives perhaps only in a few copies of his scattered books.
+After 30 years of a friendship that goes beyond words, I would like to collect the debris of this work and try to put it back together again.
+Therefore, I ask everyone who owns or knows something about Nadel to speak up.

-Arno Nadel was born into a Jewish family.
-His father David Nadel was a mechanic by profession, an orthodox Misnaged, who had much contact with Hasidim.
-In 1930, the editorial staff of the newspaper Jüdische Rundschau approached a few people known for their active interest in Jewish music and asked them to share with the readers their path to this field.
-Part of Arno Nadel's response, published on April 16, 1930, reads as follows:
+Nadel was born into a Jewish family.
+His father David Nadel was a mechanic by profession, an orthodox Misnaged, who had considerable contact with Hasidim.
+In 1930, the editorial staff of the newspaper Jüdische Rundschau approached a few people known for having an avid interest in Jewish music and invited them to share with the readers how they had become involved in this field.
+Part of Nadel’s response, published on April 16, 1930, reads as follows:

 That was no longer an option.
-This was birth and duration and death – this was a permanent place from the first breath.
-A single word, one can almost say: a single word says it: – Vilna.
+This was birth and duration and death—this was a permanent place from the first breath.
+A single word, one can almost say: a single word says it: Vilna.
 I was born in Vilna in 1878.
 Only a few know this Vilna.
-This was a sacred Jewish city with hundreds of 'schuls', schools in the truest sense of the word.
-Each craft guild had its own synagogue, and in the 'Keemenkehrers-Schul' (chimney cleaner synagogue) and in the 'Kazzewer-Klois' (master butcher synagogue) – not to mention the countless synagogues in the 'Schulhof' right in the center of the city […] In all synagogues people 'learned', which means: singing, lamenting, arguing, quarreling, but always singing, singing ancient Jewish, ancient oriental singing, studying, praying, preaching, speaking – and, truly, singing and singing and singing, Jewish, sweetly sung Jewish singing.
+This was a sacred Jewish city with hundreds of “schuls,” schools in the truest sense of the word.
+Each craft guild had its own synagogue, and in the “Keemenkehrers-Schul” (chimney cleaner synagogue) and in the “Kazzewer-Klois” (master butcher synagogue) – not to mention the countless synagogues in the “Schulhof” right in the center of the city […] In all synagogues people “learned,” which means: singing, lamenting, arguing, quarreling, but always singing, singing ancient Jewish, ancient oriental singing, studying, praying, preaching, speaking – and, truly, singing and singing and singing, Jewish, sweetly sung Jewish singing.
 My beautiful people have sung about life and death and God and everything in the world.
 That was Vilna, my native city. […] My path to Jewish music – it is too hard, too easy to describe, to shed light upon, revealing its rare and beautiful wonders.

 On that same occasion, Nadel referred to his private experience of Hasidism:

-What else would I not have to tell about my cousin Shaul, the Hasid with the long beard, who took me, the Misnaged child, to the Hasidic Shtibel, where the holy breath of the religious dancers blew, of rapture, of Dvekut niggunim, of heavenly groans, the dervish ranks, the sublime, pious wordless and wordy melodies.
+What else would I not have to tell about my cousin Shaul, the Hasid with the long beard, who took me, the Misnaged child, to the Hasidic shtibel, where the holy breath of the religious dancers blew, of rapture, of Dvekut niggunim, of heavenly groans, the dervish ranks, the sublime, pious wordless and wordy melodies.

-Due to his father's loss of eyesight, Arno Nadel had to leave home at the age of 12.
-He went to Königsberg and studied there at the Bürgerschule (municipal school).
-His musical talent was soon recognized.
-He became a pupil of composer Robert Schwalm (1845, Erfurt – 1912, Königsberg) and, more significantly, a boy soprano at the Königsberg Synagogue led by Oberkantor (Chief Cantor) Eduard Birnbaum (1885, Cracow – 1920, Königsberg).
-Birnbaum was a former student of Salomon Sulzer (1804-1890), the Viennese cantor and reformer of traditional synagogue music.
-He was a great connoisseur and collector of synagogue music, and became Nadel's mentor and model.
+Due to his father losing his eyesight, Arno Nadel had to leave home at the age of 12.
+He went to Königsberg, where he studied at the Bürgerschule (municipal school).
+His musical talent was soon recognized and he became a pupil of the composer Robert Schwalm (1845–1912) and, more significantly, a boy soprano at the Königsberg Synagogue led by Oberkantor (chief cantor) Eduard Birnbaum (1885–1920).
+Birnbaum was a former student of Salomon Sulzer (1804–1890), the Viennese cantor and reformer of traditional synagogue music, who was a great connoisseur and collector of synagogue music and became Nadel’s mentor and model.

-On Nadel's occasional home visits, he met Hirsch Nissan Golomb (1853, Želva –1934, Vilna), a violin teacher and author of several textbooks on music theory.
-As a 13-year-old boy Nadel contributed a few Jewish folksongs arrangements as examples to one of Golomb's publications.
+On Nadel’s occasional home visits, he met Hirsch Nissan Golomb (1853–1934), a violin teacher and author of several music theory textbooks.
+As a 13-year-old boy, Nadel contributed a few Jewish folksongs arrangements as examples for one of Golomb’s publications.